 To summarise, you use a trading journal to:

-Want more insights into how to better develop day trading strategies as a beginner? or how to trade Futures, consider signing up to one of our day trading courses, designed to provide beginner traders with the tools and strategies they need to start their trading portfolio on a strong note.
+Want more insights into how to better develop day trading strategies as a beginner? or how to trade Futures, consider signing up to one of our day trading courses for beginners, designed to provide beginner traders with the tools and strategies they need to start their trading portfolio on a strong note.